 Change Your Password

 This is the absolute first thing you should do in any breach situation.
 Change the password on the account affected by the breach and any other account that uses the same password.
 On that note, using the same password for multiple accounts really isn’t a good idea.
-Now is a great time to start using a Password Manager like LastPass.
+Now is a great time to start using a Password Manager like our Password Vault power by Keeper Security.
 If your email address was part of the information accessed it’s a good practice to go ahead and change the password for your email account as well, just to be safe.
 If they gain access to your e-mail they can reset the password on nearly any of your online accounts.

 Watch Your Credit